 All corporate associated bank accounts of any sort must have a minimum of two (2) officers on each account.
 These officers must have access to online banking.
-No officer is allowed to sign a reimbursement check, or any check, made out to themself.
-Each Treasury report must have copies of all bank statements and copies of all cancelled checks for the accompanying report period.
+No officer is allowed to sign a reimbursement check, or any check, made out to themselves.
+Each Treasury report must have copies of all bank statements and copies of all canceled checks for the accompanying report period.

 Section 4.
 Deposits.

-All funds of the corporation shall be deposited from time to time to the credit of the corporation in such banks, trust companies or other depositaries as the board of directors may select.
+All funds of the corporation shall be deposited from time to time to the credit of the corporation in such banks, trust companies or other depositories as the board of directors may select.